-Like in the Renaissance, the agents will exploit each other's weaknesses and this is a great source of learning and progress for the programmer teams behind the agents.
+The agents will exploit each other's weaknesses and this is a great source of learning and progress for the programmer teams behind the agents.

-Like in the Renaissance, the agents will try to hide the secrets of their agents to use them in future competitions.
+The agents will try to hide the secrets of their agents to use them in future competitions.
 To bring more progress to the game, we will force the agents to reveal their secrets after a fixed number of contests.
 So in the 21. century, Tartaglia could keep his secret only for a few weeks.

-Like in the Renaissance, an administrator controls the game.
+An administrator controls the game.
 Both Fior and Tartaglia had to submit 30 problems of the agreed upon kind to the administrator.
-The administrator made sure that the rules of the contest are followed.
+The administrator makes sure that the rules of the contest are followed.
 The administrator in the agent contest is of great importance because it ensures that the rules of the contest are followed religiously by all agents.
 If an agent misbehaves, it is thrown out from the game.

-Like in the Renaissance, the contestants agree on a computational problem that is the subject of the contest.
+The contestants agree on a computational problem that is the subject of the contest.
 The agents must propose problems in this domain.